Five top tips on preventing the non-return of children after holidays

 In both situations, take legal advice from experts.

-If court proceedings look likely, try and explore avenues such as mediation.
+If court proceedings look likely, try and explore avenues such as family mediation.
 This would be more cost effective and is a practical forum to discuss your issues and concerns and hopefully reach an agreement that is in your child’s best interests.

 5. Act urgently